Get Bricks

 User profile fields

-{wp_user_email} – Returns logged in user email address
+{wp_user_email} – Returns current user context email address

-{wp_user_description} – Returns logged in user biographical info
+{wp_user_description} – Returns current user context biographical info

-{wp_user_first_name} – Returns logged in user first name
+{wp_user_first_name} – Returns current user context first name

-{wp_user_last_name} – Returns logged in user last name
+{wp_user_last_name} – Returns current user context last name

-{wp_user_display_name} – Returns logged in user display name
+{wp_user_display_name} – Returns current user context display name

-{wp_user_picture} – Returns logged in user avatar image tag or url
+{wp_user_picture} – Returns current user context avatar image tag or url

 Native WordPress custom fields